ULL-ESIT-GRADOII-PL/ull-esit-gradoii-pl.github.io/assets/temas/syntax-analysis/analisis-descendente-predictivo-recursivo/ast-description.md

 )
 ```

-or if we want to explicit the attributes we can extend the notation:
+or if we want to explicit the attributes we can extend the notation to look like this:

 ```
 APPLY(